Cantabile (group): History

 They turned professional in 1982 shortly before appearing in Blondel, which ran for 399 performances in London’s West End.

 Even at their outset, they were more associated with the Cambridge Footlights than the chapel choirs, and theatricality and humour have always been a great part of their appeal.
 They won a Wavendon Allmusic Award from John Dankworth and Cleo Laine for breaking down the barriers between musical genres.

-Career
+Activities

-They are known in many territories as The London Quartet.
+The group is known in many territories as The London Quartet.